 TietoEVRY has been making pioneering efforts to catch latest trends with its WealthMapper platform.
 Goal-based planning tools from industry leaders like Ortec Finance and Kidbrooke are pre-integrated on the platform.
 WealthMapper is a modular digital toolkit that utilises the latest developments in technology and distribution to speed up innovation and time-to-market.
 This empowers financial institutions to create meaningful conversations with their customer and offer self-service tools to their customers.
 Feel free to reach out to me for further details.

-READ THE FIRST BLOG POST IN THE SERIES:
+READ THE OTHER POSTS IN THE SERIES: